What is the population of Italy today?

 The population density is 197 inhabitants per square meter, and it varies according to the region.
-The urban conglomerates of Milano, Roma, and Napoli, have the highest density of inhabitants.
+The urban conglomerates of Milano, Roma, and Napoli have the highest density of inhabitants.

 These data vary from day to day: if you want to know the real-time results, you can have a look at official statistics websites.

-What are the largest cities of Italy?
+What are the largest cities in Italy?

-The regions of the South (especially Basilicata, Molise, and Calabria), have a lower population because of the emigration to Northern Italy and foreign countries.
+The regions of the South (especially Basilicata, Molise, and Calabria) have a lower population because of the emigration to Northern Italy and foreign countries.

 The most populated regions in the country are Lombardia, Lazio, and Campania.
 That’s because of different reasons, but there’s one common factor.

 These regions include the largest cities in Italy: Milano, Roma, and Napoli.

 Milano is the main economic and industrial Italian city, while Roma hosts most of the administrative headquarters.

 Napoli and its surroundings have a very high-density of population, and the city is becoming a popular destination to live and study.

 Here are the 10 Italian cities with the highest number of residents according to ISTAT: